NREL/BioReactorDesign/README.md

 Generates a blockMeshDict

-Then activate openFoam environement (tested with OpenFoam9) and mesh with
+Then activate openFoam environment (tested with OpenFoam9) and mesh with

 ```bash
 blockMesh -dict system/blockMeshDict